iwebbo/yolov8-tracking-fps/README.md

 ### 🖥 Hardware:

 A computer capable of running Python and deep learning models.
-An Arduino connected via a serial port (e.g., Arduino Uno).
+(Optional) An Arduino connected via a serial port (e.g., Arduino Uno).
-  A new project without Arduino will be release
 A USB cable to connect the computer and the Arduino.
+- Aimbot_Assist_w_Arduino.py

+A new project without Arduino can be used
+- Aimbot_2025v11_onnx.py
+- 📢 Need import onnxruntime as ort

+If you have any questions about the hardware of Yolov8 process, please read this document : https://www.digitalocean.com/community/tutorials/yolov8-for-gpu-accelerate-object-detection

 ### 🛠 Software: